Looking for things to do in Nafplio Greece? Look no further.

-Nafplio’s bayside location and natural defences made it an important strategic location for trade and commerce.
+Nafplio’s bayside location and natural defenses made it an important strategic location for trade and commerce.
 It is for this reason that the city was invaded and captured time and again.

 Nafplio has existed under Ottoman, Frankish, Venetian, and Greek rule.
 It was made the capital of the modern Greek state in 1823 and remained as such until 1834 when the Greek capital was moved to Athens.

 Over the last few years, Nafplio has been very much “in vogue” as a destination for romantic weekend breaks – at least among Athenians.
-That said, whether you visit Nafplio with your beau, with your friends, or solo, you won’t be short of ways to pass your time.
+That said, whether you visit Nafplio with your partner, with friends, or solo, you won’t be short of ways to pass your time.